8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 #6) Test Evidence Automation automates manual testing traditionally managed in Excel and Word.

-Saves time by effortlessly documenting every test execution – including test evidence and a record of steps for test reproduction while reducing the back and forth between developers and testers.
-Documentation is audit-ready, and ensures compliance with all internal and external quality standards.
+Save time by effortlessly documenting every test execution – including test evidence and a record of steps for test reproduction while reducing the back and forth between developers and testers.
+Documentation is audit-ready and ensures compliance with all internal and external quality standards.

 Scripts are customizable while machine learning offers validation and suggestions based on crowd analysis.